pfrazee/pfrazee.github.io/_posts/2014-04-04-hosting-services-in-the-browser.md

 recommended: 1
 ---

-User-data capture by centralized services on the Web is the result of fixed reliance on upstream decisions.
-Because there is no process model in the application layer, there is no opportunity to reconfigure individual components in the downloaded software.
+User capture on the Web is the result of fixed reliance on upstream decisions.
+Because there is no process model in the application layer, there is no opportunity to reconfigure individual components in the software.
 The scripts are merged into a single program.

 By instead splitting Web applications into multiple processes using <a href="https://developer.mozilla.org/en-US/docs/Web/Guide/Performance/Using_web_workers">Web Workers</a>, we can disentangle the hard dependencies created by a shared memory-space.
 Users can then change components at runtime by loading new programs.